 Symptoms of Marijuana Addiction

-Whether it’s smoked or eaten, marijuana affects nearly every organ in your body.
-When you smoke marijuana, the THC is absorbed by the body right away, while edibles can take more time as they must be broken down in the stomach.
+Whether you’re smoking marijuana or eating it, marijuana affects nearly every organ in your body.
+When you smoke marijuana, the active ingredient of THC is absorbed by the body right away, while edibles can take more time as they must be broken down in the stomach.
 THC creates a high, making you feel relaxed, happy, or detached from reality.

 Physically, pot can increase your heart rate up to twice its normal rate.
 It can also cause:

 Research also shows a link between marijuana and numerous mental health disorders, including:

 Medicine is an important component of recovering from any form of drug abuse.
 Medication helps your body work toxins out of your system while also managing withdrawal symptoms and curbing cravings during treatment.
 Marijuana detox methods include combining medication and counseling is often the best step toward a clean, sober life.

 There are currently no medications designed to directly treat marijuana use disorder, though research continues.
 Some studies consider the effectiveness of sleep aid medications as sleep issues tend to play a large role in marijuana withdrawals.
 Some promising medications include: